awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.SQLTextSize.md

 1. \(Optional\) Choose **Copy** to copy the displayed SQL statement, or choose **Download** to download the SQL statement to view the SQL text up to the DB engine limit\.
 **Note**
 To copy or download the SQL statement, disable pop\-up blockers\.

-## Setting the SQL text limit for Amazon RDS for PostgreSQL DB instances<a name="USER_PerfInsights.UsingDashboard.SQLTextLimit"></a>

-For Amazon RDS for PostgreSQL DB instances, you can control the limit for the SQL text that can be shown on the Performance Insights dashboard\.

-To do so, modify the `track_activity_query_size` DB instance parameter\.
-The default setting for the `track_activity_query_size` parameter is 1,024 bytes\.

-You can increase the number of bytes to increase the SQL text size visible in the Performance Insights dashboard\.
-The limit for the parameter is 102,400 bytes\.
-For more information about the `track_activity_query_size` DB instance parameter, see [Run\-time Statistics](https://www.postgresql.org/docs/current/runtime-config-statistics.html) in the PostgreSQL documentation\.

-To modify the parameter, change the parameter setting in the parameter group that is associated with the Amazon RDS for PostgreSQL DB instance\.

-If the Amazon RDS for PostgreSQL DB instance is using the default parameter group, complete the following steps:

-1. Create a new DB instance parameter group for the appropriate DB engine and DB engine version\.

-1. Set the parameter in the new parameter group\.

-1. Associate the new parameter group with the DB instance\.

-For information about setting a DB instance parameter, see [Modifying parameters in a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.